yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/Flashing.rst

 tftp> put openwrt-xxx-x.x-xxx.trx ASUSSPACELINK
 }}}

-After this, wait until the PWR LED stops flashing and the device to reboot and you should be set.
+After this, wait until the PWR LED stops flashing and for the device to reboot and you should be set.

-There's also nice shell script doing this work for you to be at http://openwrt.org/downloads/utils/flash.sh.
+There's also a nice shell script doing this work for you at http://openwrt.org/downloads/utils/flash.sh.

 ''Using Firmware Recovery utility to prepare unit for new firmware''